What is a life insurance death benefit?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Most likely, this death benefit payout is why you’re buying a life insurance policy in the first place — to ensure that your loved ones will have the money they need if you die unexpectedly.
+Most likely, this payout is why you’re buying a life insurance policy in the first place — to ensure that your loved ones will have the money they need if you die unexpectedly.

 Key takeaways